timwh/gnsslogger/README.md

 Good instructions for installing GPSD are here: https://ozzmaker.com/berrygps-setup-guide-raspberry-pi/

-Also required is the gpsd-py3 package to interpret - https://github.com/MartijnBraam/gpsd-py3 -- pip3 install gpsd-py3
+Also required is the gpsd-py3 package as an interface to gpsd - https://github.com/MartijnBraam/gpsd-py3 -- pip3 install gpsd-py3